Guide to choosing the niche of your blog

 When starting a new blog, the most common question is:”What should my niche be?”

-The key is to find an area that you understand and to resolve a pain point for your audience.
-However, it is not enough to solve a problem; it is also necessary to solve a problem that the public is ready to spend money on.
+The key is to find an area that you understand and to address a pain point for your audience.
+However, it is not enough to solve a problem, it is also necessary to solve a problem that the public is willing to spend money on.

-As a blogger, you need to deeply understand your audience's challenges in order to be able to offer them exactly what they need.
+As a blogger, you need to deeply understand your audience's challenges so you can offer them exactly what they need.

-And the best place to start is to look at yourself.
+And the best place to start is by looking at yourself.

-Ask yourself: “Of What audience am I a part of?”
+Ask yourself: “Of What audience am I part of?”

 Who is your audience?